Research-Based Resources and Professional Development to Increase Achievement of Adults with Learning Disabilities

 - Learning to Achieve: Accommodations: In this self-paced module, participants learn about testing and instructional accommodations appropriate for individuals with learning disabilities.

 - Learning to Achieve: English Language Learners: In this self-paced module, participants identify testing and instructional accommodation considerations for individuals with learning disabilities.

 - Learning to Achieve: Professional’s Guide: In this self-paced module, participants review the popular research based online publication, A Professional’s Guide to Educating Learning Disabilities.

-- Learning to Achieve: Definitions of Learning Disabilities: In this self-paced course, participants learn about the This course describes and explains a consensus definition of learning disabilities and its application and identifies some behaviors that indicate an individual may have a learning disability.
+- Learning to Achieve: Definitions of Learning Disabilities: This course describes and explains a consensus definition of learning disabilities and its application and identifies some behaviors that indicate an individual may have a learning disability.
 It also explains how controversy and debate may affect adult service providers.

 - Learning to Achieve: Self Determination for Adults with Learning Disabilities: In this self-paced course, participants learn about This course explains the importance of self-determination and self-advocacy for a person with learning disabilities, and describes six factors that affect an individual's ability to be self-determined.
 It also identifies how professionals working with adults with learning disabilities can support those adults in developing self-determination to achieve their goals.

 - Learning to Achieve: Legal Issues, Self-Disclosure, and Confidentiality: In this self-paced course, participants learn about This course identifies the legal, self-disclosure, and confidentiality issues that are relevant to service providers working with adults with learning disabilities.
 It also discusses the possible implications for service delivery when a student discloses a learning disability.